Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 Beautiful example:

-In this case, we call a function (f.read()) until it returns the sentinal value passed a second argument to iter.
-That way we avoid having to make the unnecessary if check
+In this case, we call a function (f.read) until it returns the sentinel value passed as a second argument to iter.
+That way we avoid having to make the unnecessary if check.

 ```python
 for name in iter( partial(f.read(32)), ""):